Follow TV Tropes

 • Batman:

-• The Riddler: Insufferable Genius extraordinaire, yet so deeply willing to prove his smarts to the world.
+• The Riddler is an Insufferable Genius extraordinaire, yet so deeply willing to prove his smarts to the world.
 It bites him in the ass pretty much every single time.
 His gimmick is that his plans are interspersed with riddles and puzzles that, if solved, allow his schemes to become unraveled.
 This is obviously counterproductive, but for the Riddler, proving that he's smarter than the authorities (and Batman) is a compulsion so powerful that he literally can't resist it.
 According to most of his backstories, this is a compulsion he developed in childhood due to being abused into having some major self-esteem issues.

 • This tends to be the case with every Batman villain except for the Joker and Ra's al Ghul (who really do think they're as great as they say they are, and often can back it up too).
 Prominent examples include the Penguin, the Scarecrow, Killer Croc, and even Poison Ivy (despite her talk of the plants, recall she became this after her professor used her and her lifetime of being pushed around by everyone).
 At their worst, these villains often go so far as to murder — or attempt to murder — their real or supposed former tormentors, partly out of spite and partly because, deep down, they feel that the world really must be made safe for people "of their kind".
 Worse yet, this attitude sometimes is extended to all of Gotham City.